cloudfoundry/bbl-state-resource/README.md

 # the bbl state dir concourse resource
-this is a concourse resource for provisioning bosh directors and using [bbl](https://github.com/cloudfoundry/bosh-bootloader) to manipulate cloud-stored bbl-states.
+This is a concourse resource for provisioning bosh directors and using [bbl](https://github.com/cloudfoundry/bosh-bootloader) to manipulate cloud-stored bbl-states.

-today, it automates provisioning bosh directors and their associated iaas resources.
-It also integrates well with concourse/pool-resource.

-tomorrow, we'd like our resource-provisioned bbl-states to easily plug into [bosh-deployment-resource](https://github.com/cloudfoundry/bosh-deployment-resource).
+It's built to play nice with [bosh-deployment-resource](https://github.com/cloudfoundry/bosh-deployment-resource) and [pool-resource](https://github.com/concourse/pool-resource).

 to bring this in to your concourse pipeline:
 ```yaml